CQCL/pytket-benchmarking-store/benchmarking_circuits/ibm_classic/README.txt

-Stalwart set of circuits for mainly implementing classical functions as provided by IBM many a year ago for the purpose of benchmarking routing performance.
+Circuits for mainly implementing classical functions as provided by IBM for the purpose of benchmarking routing performance.